What is PMI on a Mortgage? Here’s What You Need to Know for FHA Loans

 Closing costs can include the following:

-Typically, about 2-5% of the purchase price of the home is paid as a closing fee.
-According to the law, lenders are under obligation to provide you with a Good Faith Estimate (GFE) of the closing costs within three days of the loan application.
+Typically, about 3-5% of the purchase price of the home is paid as a closing fee.
+According to the law, lenders are under obligation to provide you with a Loan Estimate (LE) of the closing costs within three days of the loan application.
 Since these are only estimates, they can increase by as much as 10%, which could potentially add thousands of dollars to the final closing costs.

 To avoid paying for closing costs, you can obtain a non-closing cost mortgage, where you are not required to pay any cost at closing.
 However, if a lender does offer you such an arrangement, then it will probably cost you in the long run.
 For example, the lender could charge you a higher interest rate on the loan, or the closing cost could be included in the total cost of the mortgage and you end up paying the interest on the closing costs.
 Alternatively, the buyer can negotiate with the seller as to who pays for these fees.
 In some cases, the seller pays 100% of the closing costs.